Nature of technology

 Components within the nature of technology strand

 The nature of technology strand is comprised of two components.
 Support students to make links between the components.

 The pages below provide further detail, key ideas, examples, and related resources for each component.

-Students explore the human activity of “intervening by design” which is the essence and intent of technology education.
+Students explore the human activity of “intervening by design”, the essence and intent of technology education.

-Students understand how technology is a unique form of human activity; what people do in response to a desire, a need or an opportunity.
-The key is understanding that this human activity intends to be purposeful and productive – to improve and do good – to extend human sensory perception and/or physical ability.
+The key is understanding that this human activity intends to be purposeful and productive – to improve and do good – to extend human sensory perception and physical ability.
 In this way, human design, creative, and critical thinking activities serve as a means of extending the “natural” functioning of the human body.
-For example, microscopes and telescopes allow for the extension of our sense of sight.
-Horse-driven wagons, cars, planes, and spacecraft allow for the extension of our ability to transport ourselves.
+For example, microscopes and telescopes render the extension of our sense of sight.
+Horse-driven wagons, cars, planes, and spacecraft permit the extension of our ability to transport ourselves.